-The mosaics inside St. Mark's Basilica are one of its most prominent features.
+The mosaics inside St Mark's Basilica are one of its most prominent features.
 The walls and ceilings are covered with intricate patterns and scenes, depicting biblical stories, religious figures, and historical events.
 The mosaics are made up of tiny pieces of glass, called tesserae, which are arranged in intricate patterns to create a stunning effect.
 The most famous of these mosaics is the "Pala d'Oro".

 Also, check out: Bell Tower at St. Mark's Basilica